- National Pediatric Readiness Project

 Will the ED receive feedback on the assessment?

 Yes.
-Each hospital that completes the assessment receives immediate feedback in the form of a gap report.
+Each ED that completes the assessment receives immediate feedback in the form of a gap report.
 This report highlights a Pediatric Readiness Score on a scale of 0-100.
 It also outlines an EDs strengths and opportunities for quality improvement.

 What are “importance statements” shown on the gap report?